Raccoon Valley Bank

 Perry, Iowa · FDIC Cert #245

-Raccoon Valley Bank is an FDIC-insured bank (Certificate #245) with $441M in total assets and $399M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Raccoon Valley Bank, an FDIC-insured bank (Certificate #245) with $441M in total assets and $399M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Perry, Iowa, the bank maintains a Tier 1 capital ratio of 11.17% (Well-Capitalized) and a nonperforming loan ratio of 0.70%.
-BankHealthData assigns a composite Health Grade of B (70/100).
+BankHealthData assigns a composite Health Grade of B (70/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Raccoon Valley Bank (FDIC cert 245) is a community bank — $441M in total assets, $399M in deposits, serving the Perry, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.